jiria/akri/docs/extensibility.md

 }
 ```

+### Validate changes
+See the [development document](./development.md) for example make commands and
+details on how to install the prerequisites needed for cross-building Akri
+components.

+### Update Configuration CRD
+Now we need to update the Configuration CRD so that we can pass some properties
+to our new protocol handler.
+The DiscoveryHandler configuration struct that we
+created earlier will expose the Configration to the agent.

-Finally, we need to add Nessie to the CRD yaml so that Kubernetes can properly validate any one attempting to configure Akri to search for Nessie.
-To do this, we need to modify `deployment/helm/crds/akri-configuration-crd.yaml`:
+To support Nessie configuration, we need to add Nessie to the CRD yaml so that
+Kubernetes can properly validate any one attempting to configure Akri to search
+for Nessie.
+To do this, we need to modify
+`deployment/helm/crds/akri-configuration-crd.yaml`:

 ```yaml
 openAPIV3Schema: